clearlinux/how-to-clear/07-1-telemetry.md

 ## Pointing telemetry to a custom backend

-If you have a custom collector functional, you can modify where your telemetry records get sent by modifying `/etc/telemetrics/telemetrics.conf` and changing the `server` value to point to the new telemetry collection URL.
+If you have a functional custom collector, you can modify where your telemetry records get sent by modifying `/etc/telemetrics/telemetrics.conf` and changing the `server` value to point to the new telemetry collection URL.
 Setting up a custom